-Spend time outdoors with your child, and encourage him/her to talk about what s/he sees, hears, smells, etc. Have your child identify which body part is associated with each sense.
+Spend time outdoors with your child, and encourage them to talk about what they see, hear, smell, etc. Have your child identify which body part is associated with each sense.

 3. Texture Hunt

 Your child will learn that objects have many different types of textures.
 Walk around the house or outside with your child and touch a variety of objects.
 Talk with your child about the texture of each of the objects.
 Use the word texture as often as possible.